 Common cold: A common cold is usually your body telling you that you are overworked.
-A regular drink of grapefruit during a stressful period gives your immune system the boost needed to prevent it coming on.
+A regular drink of grapefruit during a stressful period gives your immune system the boost needed to prevent it coming on full-blown.

 Cholesterol: A certain compound found in grapefruit helps reduce the excessive production of cholesterol from the liver.

-Diabetes: A diabetic can safely eat a grapefruit.
-In fact, more consumption of this fruit will help reduce the starches and sweets in the system.
-If you have a tendency towards diabetes, consume more grapefruit juice to prevent it.
+Diabetes: Diabetics can safely eat grapefruits.
+In fact, consumption of this fruit will help reduce the starches and sweets in the system.
+If you are diabetic or borderline diabetic, drink grapefruit juice to help lower blood sugar levels, naturally.

 Digestive disorder: This juice helps to promote digestion by increasing the flow of gastric juices.
 Eat the fruit together with its albedo and pith for their extra fiber that aids bowel movements.

 Fatigue: At the end of a long and tiring day, drink a glass of grapefruit juice with lemon juice in equal parts with a little honey, to dispel all fatigue and tiredness.